vitaly-t/pg-promise/README.md

 ## Formatting Filters

 By default, all values are formatted according to their JavaScript type.
 Formatting filters (or modifiers), change that, so the value is formatted differently.

+Note that filters work only for normal queries, and are not available within [PreparedStatement] or [ParameterizedQuery], and those are formatted on the server side.

 Filters use the same syntax for [Index Variables] and [Named Parameters], following immediately the variable name: